wyvernSemi/slzw/README.md

     http://www.anita-simulators.org.uk/wyvernsemi/compression/compress.html

-The source code is completely self constained, and is compiled as a single step: e.g. 'gcc slzw.c -o slzw'
+The source code is completely self constained, and is compiled as a single step: e.g. 'gcc slzw.c -o slzw'.
+A Java version is also available in java/, with instructions in that directory for compilation.